Higurashi-kagome/dir-tree/README.md

 - It's slow when generating the tree for a directory with a amount of files, you need to wait for a while in this case.
 - The .gitignore file in the subfolder will not be parsed.
 So you might find the patterns of the .gitignore file don't work if you used .gitignore in the subfolders.
-- If there are several folders in the workspace, entering command in the Command Palette will generate the directory tree of the first folder.
-It means that you need to use it by right clicking if you wanna generate tree for other folders of the workspace.

 ## Change Log